 Sigh, I experienced this before and it takes a while to solve the issue.

-Here are what I have learnt on how to dealing with baby refusing bottle:
+Here are what I have learned on how to dealing with baby refusing bottle:

 - Experiment with milk temperature.
 Is the milk too hot?
 Is the milk too cold?
 Direct breast milk is warm at body temperature, so it is best to mimic that temperature is possible.
 But, each baby can have her own preference.
 Some even take cold milk (without reheating), so follow your baby’s cue to know her preference.

 - Taste the milk, does it taste fresh?
-Some frozen milk tastes metallic / soapy (horrible taste and smell) after thawing due to excess lipase problem.
+Some frozen milk tastes metallic/soapy (horrible taste and smell) after thawing due to the excess lipase problem.
 Read more about this here.
 If you suspect that you have excess lipase problem, try experimenting by giving the baby different milk: frozen milk, chilled milk, freshly pumped milk and see if your baby responses differently.

 - Don’t wait until your baby is really hungry to prepare the expressed milk.
 Warming a bottle of expressed milk can take time, and your baby may not be patient enough if he’s really starving.
 At the first sight of hunger cue, quickly prepare the milk and feed her while she’s still calm.

 - Let other caregivers feed the baby.
-You should hide in the other room, or even go outside so that baby feels she has no other option.
-The reason for this is because a baby can smell her mother’s scent within a close distant.
-When she is aware that mom is around but refuse to nurse her, she feels heart-broken.
-When I trained my baby to drink expressed milk, I would literally go outside my house (to check my mailbox, or just to take lift down), and say bye bye to her.
+You should hide in the other room, or even go outside so that the baby feels she has no other option.
+The reason for this is because a baby can smell her mother’s scent within a close distance.
+When she is aware that mom is around but refuses to nurse her, she feels heart-broken.
+When I trained my baby to drink expressed milk, I would literally go outside my house (to check my mailbox, or just to take lift down), and say bye-bye to her.
 She will cry when I leave, of course.
 But then, once she knew that I’m not around, she would be more willing to take the expressed milk.

 - Use breastfeeding-friendly bottles and bottle nipples.
 Some babies can be very sensitive to the choice of bottle and bottle nipples.
 And therefore, I strongly recommend you to use breastfeeding-friendly bottles and bottle nipples.